 - There is no natural gas production or field production of NGLs in Quebec.

 - Small volumes of propane and butane are produced by refineries in Quebec.

-- In 2018, Quebec generated 213.7 terawatt hours (TW.h) of electricity (Figure 1), which is approximately one third of total Canadian generation.
-Quebec is the largest producer of electricity in Canada and has a generating capacity of 46 176 megawatts (MW).
+- In 2019, Quebec generated 212.9 terawatt-hours (TWh) of electricity (Figure 1), which is about one third of total Canadian generation.
+Quebec is the largest producer of electricity in Canada and had an estimated generating capacity of 46 380 megawatts (MW) in 2019.

 - Other sources of electricity generation include natural gas (mainly for peak winter demand), diesel (for power in remote communities), and biomass.

 - Hydro-Québec generates most of the electricity in the province, including electricity from 62 hydroelectric plants.
-Independent power producers operate several smaller hydroelectric plants, as well as all of the biomass and wind facilities.
+Independent power producers operate several smaller hydroelectric plants, as well as all biomass and wind facilities.